sebastianpacurar/shopperlist-kivy/README.md

     pip install -r requirements.txt
     ```

+6. When done with the app, to deactivate the virtual environment, type `deactivate` in the terminal.

 ### How To Run
 1. From root folder run `main.py` using python command (either **python**, or **python3**, depending on the OS):